akka/akka.github.com/blog/_posts/2017-10-13-typed-persistence.md

 `initialState` defines the `State` when the entity is first created.

-`commandHandler` defines command handlers and optional functions for other signals, e.g. `Termination` messages if `watch` is used.
+`commandHandler` defines how to handle command and optional functions for other signals, e.g. `Termination` messages if `watch` is used.

-`eventHandler` is the event handler that updates the current state when an event has been persisted.
+`eventHandler` updates the current state when an event has been persisted.

 ## Command Handlers